jkielman/ARIA-chrome/README.md

 # Ally - An A11y chrome extension

-Outlines the web pages elements that are missing ARIA attributes, Alt tags and Type attributes
+Outlines the web pages elements that have missing ARIA attributes, alt tags or type attributes